 Among others, Copilot is being used at the Safety Critical Avionics Systems Branch of NASA Langley Research Center for monitoring test flights of drones.

-This release drastically increases the test coverage of copilot-core.
-We also remove deprecated functions from copilot-core that had been renamed in prior versions to comply with our style guide.
+This release introduces support to upload the values of fields in structs, and add support for GHC 9.8.
+We also remove deprecated functions from copilot-language that had been renamed in prior versions for compatibility with newer versions of GHC.

 Details are available here, and here.

-Current emphasis is on improving the codebase in terms of stability and test coverage, removing unnecessary dependencies, hiding internal definitions, and formatting the code to meet our new coding standards.
-We also plan to add extensions to the language to be able to updates arrays and structs.
+Current emphasis is on introducing support to update the values of elements in arrays, improving the codebase in test coverage, removing unnecessary dependencies, hiding internal definitions, and formatting the code to meet our new coding standards.
+We also plan to add extensions to be able to visualize streams.
 Users are encouraged to participate by opening issues and asking questions via our github repo.

 License